Official UK Government Partner

 They are also given further tutor guidance which covers the following points:

-• Tutors should carry proof of their enhanced DBS check along with a photo ID, such as a driving licence or passport, on their initial visit to a new student.
+• Tutors should carry proof of their Enhanced DBS check along with a photo ID, such as a driving licence or passport, on their initial visit to a new student.

-• When working in schools or other educational settings, tutors may be asked to provide the institution with a copy of their enhanced DBS check and photo ID.
+• When working in schools or other educational settings, tutors may be asked to provide the institution with a copy of their Enhanced DBS check and photo ID.
 This information will be entered into the establishment’s Single Central Record (SCR) and removed after the tutoring assignment concludes.

-• Tutors must verify the presence of another adult, like a teacher, caregiver, parent, or another adult responsible for the vulnerable adult, before entering the tuition venue.
+• Tutors must verify the presence of another adult, like a teacher, caregiver, parent, or another adult responsible for the child, before entering the tuition venue.
 If no such adult is present, the tutor should not enter and must explain this to the student or young person.
 In this situation, the tutor should promptly contact the DSL at Study Mind.

 • All communication MUST be through a parent/carer or alternative provision lead.